The Inkanima Lineage

 Still they are together in the spirit world guiding us.

-Inkanima (Sergio Castro Maldonado) was born 1985 in the Shipibo community of Pahoyan, Peru.
+Inkanima was born 1985 in the Shipibo community of Pahoyan, Peru.

-His grandfather, (Inkanima The Great) must have realised pretty soon about his grandson´s gift and started teaching him about plant medicine and shamanism when he was eight years old.
-Inkanima, who’s former medicine name was Sanken Tsoma started attending plant medicine ceremonies at the age of eight and started leading ceremonies and when he was fifteen.
+His grandfather Inkanima (senior) started teaching him about Plant Medicine and shamanism when he was eight years old.
+Inkanima, who’s former medicine name was Sanken Tsoma started attending plant medicine ceremonies at the age of eight and started leading his first ceremonies when he was fifteen.

 The relationship between Inkanima and his grandfather is still very strong, his grandfather in fact keeps watching over and guiding Inkanima on the medicine path although he has already physically disincarnated many years ago.

 In his life he had been through many difficult and very harsh experiences.
 He managed to heal the traumas and overcome every situation thanks to his strength and thanks to the help of the medicine.
-This together makes Inkanima a very strong healer and spiritual teacher (Onanya and Moranya).
+This together makes Inkanima (junior) a very strong healer and spiritual teacher (Onaya and Moraya).
 He is working from a very deep loving heart space and he has a very ancient and deep knowledge of the Shipibo herbalist art.

-Sanken Tsoma (Markus, born 1979 in Germany) has been working intensively and regularly for several years with various types of plant medicine and shamanic techniques.
+Sanken Tsoma (born 1979 in Germany) has been working intensively and regularly for several years with various types of plant medicine and shamanic techniques.

-Since 2013 he is organizing together with his partner Metsa Yaka retreats in various European countries.
+Since 2013 he is organizing together with Metsa Yaka retreats in various European countries.

 In 2015 both foundet the School of Mysteries, which was the platform for their retreats until 2019.

-During this time Sanken Tsoma was taught in shamanic diets by the teacher plants from the Amazon and Europe as well as from several indigenous teachers.
+During this time Sanken Tsoma was taught in shamanic diets by the teacher plants from the Amazon and Europe and from several indigenous teachers.

 His teachers, who initiated him into their healing lineages, are the Shipibo Maestro Inkanima (from the Peruvian Amazon) and the Q’ero healer Don Eduardo Chura Apaza (from the Inca tradition of the Peruvian Andes).

-Sanken Tsoma is connected to the Inkanima lineage and guided in his medicine work from the non physical world by the grandparents of this lineage Inkanima “the Great“ and Ronin Wesna “the Great“.
+Sanken Tsoma is connected to the Inkanima lineage and guided in his medicine work from the non physical world by the grandparents of this lineage abuelo Inkanima and abuela Ronin Wesna.

 Since 2017 he lives in Andalusia / Spain, where he deepens his work with the plants.

-In 2019 Sanken Tsoma and Metsa Yaka finally founded the association and non-profit-organization Visiones, wwhich now forms the foundation of their work.
+In 2019 Sanken Tsoma and Metsa Yaka finally founded the association and non-profit-organization Visiones, which now forms the foundation of their work.

-Metsa Yaka (Désirée Dior) was born in Germany in 1985.
+Metsa Yaka was born in Germany in 1985.
 Since a very young age she felt drawn to the mystics of the Universe and started seeking for truth.

-As she had her first Ayahuasca experience, she felt this old connection to the roam of the plants and went through an intense out of body initiation process to her path as medicine women.
+As she had her first Plant Medicine experience, she felt this old connection to the realm of the plants and went through an intense out of body initiation process to her path as medicine women.

 The next years she went herself on a profound healing journey out of depressions and anxiety guided and supported by the sacred medicine.

-In 2016 she became initiated by her teacher Inkanima in the Shipibo Conibo lineage of Inkanima “the Great” and Metsa Wesna “the Great”, received her medicine name Metsa Yaka and started studying in various Master Plants dietas.
+In 2016 she became initiated by her teacher Inkanima in the Shipibo Conibo lineage of his grandparrents abuelo Inkanima and abuela Ronin Wesna.
+She received her medicine name Metsa Yaka and started studying in various Master Plants dietas.

-A big part in her life is her very strong connection to the animal medicine.
-They have accompanied her, her whole life as loving friends and wise teachers.
+A big part in her life is her very strong connection to the Animal- and especially the Horse Medicine.
+They have accompanied her, her whole life as loving friends, wise teachers and important guides to her.

-A comittet inquiry practitioner herself with a strong intuition, she is holding a space of presence, clarity, love & allowance supporting people to find their way into healing, reconnection & awareness.
+With a strong intuition, she is holding a space of presence, clarity, love & allowance supporting people to find their way into healing, reconnection & awareness.